 The Traumaxilla is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons licence.

-The article processing charge (APC) for this journal is currently waived off for Indian authors for three months till 30th June 2021, 100% discounted from the full rate of INR 8000 plus taxes while it continues to be USD 500 for rest of the world plus taxes.
-The APC is based on the date of original peer review submission.
-Therefore, all articles submitted by Indian authors from 1st Jan 2021 to 30th June 2021 will remain eligible for this discount regardless of the article's acceptance date.
+The article processing charge (APC) for this journal has been currently waived off for Indian authors and will be sponsored by the association till 31st December 2021.
+It is 100% discounted from the full rate of INR 8000 plus taxes for Indian authors while it continues to be USD 500 plus taxes for rest of the world.

 The APC is payable if and when a manuscript is accepted for publication after peer review, but before it is published.
 The APC is subject to taxes as applicable.

 Before submitting your manuscript to The Traumaxilla , please ensure you have read the Aims & Scope.

 The journal publishes Original research, Review articles on various topics, Case reports, Interesting images and graphics, Fellow forum, Letters to editor and SWOT Analysis.

 - Please provide an abstract (structured format) of not more than 250 words describing the purpose of the review, collection and analysis of data, with the main conclusions.

 The SAGE Author Gateway has some general advice on how to get published, plus links to further resources.

 3.3.1 Make your article discoverable